-Our Art teacher is Ms. Rutledge, who works with students in our Lower School and Middle School.
 Kindergarten and first graders learn the foundations of art during the Fall semester.
-They will be introduced to and develop a greater understanding of the concepts of line, shape, color, texture, space and form in respect to visual art as they develop their drawing skills.
-During the Spring semester, each grade level will embark on different paths.
-Kindergarteners will learn and share about their own culture, as well as appreciate and practice art in diverse cultural traditions while “traveling” around the world.
+They are introduced to and develop a greater understanding of the concepts of line, shape, color, texture, space and form in respect to visual art as they develop their drawing skills.
+During the Spring semester, kindergarteners learn and share about their own culture, as well as appreciate and practice art in diverse cultural traditions while “traveling” around the world.